bfallik/bfallik.github.io/README.md

 ## Deployment

 The website is hosted on [Github Pages](https://pages.github.com/) in the repo https://github.com/bfallik/bfallik.github.io.
+Pushing changes to the master branch will trigger GitHub Actions to build and deploy the site.

-To generate new static HTML site, first generate the static files to the gh-pages branch:
+To generate new static HTML site manually, first generate the static files on the gh-pages branch:

 ```
 $ rm -rf public; \
   git clone -b gh-pages git@github.com:bfallik/bfallik.github.io public; \
-  hugo --gc --minify --cleanDestinationDir; \
+  hugo --minify --cleanDestinationDir
-  cd public; \
-  git restore CNAME

 Cloning into 'public'...
 remote: Enumerating objects: 311, done.